 Even when the world was crumbling, falling into a thousand minuscule bits at my feet, those Midwestern stars were peace.
 They were home.
 And tonight, they were exactly what we needed.

 Ben coughed.
 “I remember our parents laughing together late at night after we’d gone to bed.
-I remember movies and pizzas on Friday nights.
-I remember Dad filling the kitchen with Mom’s favorite flowers on their anniversary every single year and taking the day off work every year for her birthday.”
+I remember Saturday morning snuggles and Sunday morning pancakes.
+I remember Dad filling the kitchen with Mom’s favorite flowers on their anniversary every single year and taking the day off work every year for her birthday.
+I remember Mom rubbing Dad’s shoulders after a long day at the office after we ate dinner.”
 He ended in a whisper.

 “Why do you refuse to re-live the happy moments from our family?
-You act as if any joy we shared was something contrived, ethereal, from someone else’s story, not ours.”
+You go about as if the joy we shared in droves during our earliest years was something contrived, ethereal, from someone else’s story, not yours.”

 Ben looked down at his hands before he continued.
 “I don’t understand why Mom left us – that’s something I can’t talk about with her, no matter how she tries to bring it up.
-But I refuse to accept that our lives have been all bad, as if we are the victims of some poorly-written novel.
-I remember us as a family.
-There were some happy times with Mom and Dad too.”
+But I refuse to accept that our lives have been all bad, as if we were the victims of some poorly-written novel.
+I remember us as a family.”

 “Maybe we were, once upon a time.
 But now?”
 I held his gaze.